assistive-autonomy/franka_ros2/README.md

 ### Run different controllers for different robots

-If you want to run different controllers for each robot, you must specify the controllers you want to run as follows:
+If you want to run a specific controller for each robot, you must specify the controllers you want to run as follows (example for three robots):

 ```bash
 ros2 launch franka_bringup example.launch.py controller_names:="cartesian_elbow_example_controller,joint_impedance_example_controller,cartesian_velocity_example_controller"